qgist/pluginmanager-qep/QEP.md

 # Proposed, Preferred Solution <!-- MUST -->

-The QGIS plugin manager should be *extended*, allowing it to interact with both conda and pip.
-QGIS plugins should allowed to be distributed in (a) the existing, unchanged "legacy" QGIS plugin package format, (b) as conda packages and (c) pip-installable wheels and source distributions.
-QGIS on its own should not be a package manager except for "legacy" QGIS plugin packages.
+The QGIS plugin manager should be *extended*, allowing it to interact with both `conda` and `pip`.
+It should be allowed to distribute QGIS Python plugins (a) in the existing, unchanged "legacy" QGIS Python plugin "package" format, (b) as conda packages and (c) pip-installable wheels and source distributions.
+QGIS on its own should not be a package manager except for "legacy" QGIS Python plugin packages.
 It simply is not within the scope of the QGIS project.
 QGIS should merely interact with existing infrastructure.
+The cross-plugin dependency mechanism within the QGIS Python plugin "package" format should be cleaned up.

 ## Terminology